jaimeiniesta/accesslint-service/README.md

 * `busy` means that there was a timeout due to server overload.
 You can retry the request.
 * `crash` means there was an internal server error.

+## Memory limitations

+AccessLint uses PhantomJS, which consumes a lot of RAM.
+You can expect around 350 Mb per each request, so it's recommended that you use a server with a decent amount of RAM, probably more than 4 Gb if possible.

 ## Clients

 * [Kia11y](https://github.com/jaimeiniesta/kia11y) is a client for AccessLint Service written in Elixir.